mt-evan/Space-Breakers/Action Items.md

 Musts:

-* The player dying or missing the ball subtracts from the score by 100 and 10 respectively.
-* Keep track of level and display it

 * Replace basic bar and squares with the actual ship and alien looks
-* when game is over, the Game Over screen appears with the score and high score displayed. make it look nice.
+* areana map, make it look good

 * sound effects for when ball hits alien
 * sound effects for when ball hits player